Protecting Companion Animals in Hot Cars (Texas)

 Dogs and other companion animals are particularly vulnerable to dying from heatstroke because they do not cool themselves like humans.
 They have a harder time maintaining a comfortable body temperature.
 In response to this problem, multiple states have enacted “dogs in hot cars” laws.

-HB 762 require the rescuer to first check that the motor vehicle is locked, there is no reasonable method for the animal to leave the vehicle without assistance, and have a good faith and reasonable belief that rescue is required to avoid imminent harm to the animal.
+The bills would require the rescuer to first check that the motor vehicle is locked, there is no reasonable method for the animal to leave the vehicle without assistance, and have a good faith and reasonable belief that rescue is required to avoid imminent harm to the animal.
 Finally, the rescuer must ensure that law enforcement is notified first and remain with the animal near the vehicle until police arrive.